yeger00/example-mcp-server/README.md

 ## Usage

-You can run the server in three ways: using Cursor IDE locally, using Docker and using traditional Python setup.
+You can run the server in three ways: using Docker, traditional Python setup, or directly in Cursor IDE.

-### Use in Cursor IDE Locally without running the server

-To connect your local MCP server to Cursor IDE:

-1. Right-click on the `cursor-run-mcp-server.sh` file in Cursor
-2. Select "Copy Path" to copy the absolute path
-3. Open Cursor Settings (gear icon)
-4. Navigate to Features tab
-5. Scroll down to "MCP Servers"
-6. Click "Add new MCP server"
-7. Fill in the form:
-   - Name: Choose any name (e.g., "my-mcp-server-1")
-   - Type: Select "stdio" (not "sse" because we run the server locally)
-   - Command: Paste the absolute path to `cursor-run-mcp-server.sh` that you copied earlier.
-For example: `/Users/kirillmarkin/weaviate-mcp-server/cursor-run-mcp-server.sh`

-The server should now be connected and ready to use in Cursor IDE.

 ### Docker Setup